 Conclusion

 A data analyst is someone who collects, cleans, and analyzes data.
 They use their analytical skills to develop new business solutions and process ideas.
-Business analysts work closely with users, developers and product owners to ensure that the end user experience is aligned with business goals.
+Business analysts work closely with users, developers, and product owners to ensure that the end-user experience is aligned with business goals.
 They may also be involved in the design of applications and interfaces.